 Map, Tower 73 Vicinity

-The parallel tracks across the image are the former GH&SA (upper) and GH&H (lower), heading toward Virginia Point and
+Above: Facing north, the parallel tracks diagonally across the image are the former GH&SA (upper) and GH&H (lower), heading toward

-Galveston to the right.
-The TCT crosses both lines at right angles adjacent to the Tower 73 cabin interlocker.
+Virginia Point and Galveston off the lower right corner.
+The TCT crosses both lines at right angles adjacent to the Tower 73 cabin interlocker,